pjortiz/docker-arrs-with-nordvpn/README.md

 # docker-arrs-with-nordvpn
-This is a Docker Stack to deploy Sonarr, Radarr, Jackett, and qBittorrent.
+This is a Docker Stack to deploy Sonarr, Radarr, Prowlarr, and qBittorrent.
 With Jacket and qBittorrent connecting to NordVPN.

 All apps connect to a shared volume that connects to a NAS SMB share using CIFS.